 Who We Are

 The CQE is based at the University of Chicago and anchored by the US Department of Energy’s Argonne National Laboratory and Fermi National Accelerator Laboratory, the University of Illinois Urbana-Champaign, the University of Wisconsin–Madison, Northwestern University, and Purdue University.
-Our community includes more than 50 corporate, international, nonprofit, and regional partners and is one of the largest collaborative teams working on quantum science in the world.
+The community includes more than 50 corporate, international, nonprofit, and regional partners and is one of the largest collaborative teams working on quantum science in the world.

 Why We're Here

-Our mission is to lead the nation to an inclusive and sustainable quantum economy by connecting leading academic talent, top scientific facilities, and a diverse industry base that includes Fortune 500 companies, quantum startups, and a wide variety of sectors poised to adopt quantum technologies.
+The CQE's mission is to lead the nation to an inclusive and sustainable quantum economy by connecting leading academic talent, top scientific facilities, and a diverse industry base that includes Fortune 500 companies, quantum startups, and a wide variety of sectors poised to adopt quantum technologies.

 Learn what quantum technology is — and why it matters